Back To Search Results

 Issues of Concern

-For example, a physician may inquire about the highest level of education that a patient has obtained.
-A circumstantial patient may start and say they loved high school, then recount multiple lengthy tales of interesting academic and travel experiences from college before stating that they graduated with a bachelor’s degree.
-Similarly, a nurse may ask a manic and expansive patient about allergies.
-The patient may begin by listing some of their allergies, then narrate a lengthy tale of how they went into anaphylactic shock after a bee sting in childhood, and discuss an interesting article they read recently in a magazine about the evolutionary origins of allergic reactions before finally arriving at the answer to the initial question.
+For example, a healthcare professional may ask a question during an initial psychiatric assessment about the highest level of education that an individual has obtained.
+A circumstantial individual may start their answer by stating how much they loved high school, speaking about their favorite teachers, and recounting multiple lengthy tales of academic experiences during college before finally stating that they graduated with a bachelor's degree.
+When patients with bipolar I disorder experiencing a manic episode with a circumstantial thought process are asked about their known drug allergies, they may begin by listing some of their allergies.
+Then, the patients may narrate a detailed incident of how they went into anaphylactic shock after a bee sting at a childhood birthday party and discuss an interesting article they read in a magazine recently about the evolutionary origins of allergic reactions, before finally arriving at the answer to the initial question.

-According to an article by Levitas, children with an intellectual disability or developmental delay may also display signs of circumstantial thinking or speech that may present as the inclusion of irrelevant and concrete details.
-In these cases, clinicians must be careful not to misdiagnose these individuals with thought disorders.
-Instead, they must be evaluated in the context of their developmental delay or intellectual disability.
+Children with developmental delays or adults with intellectual disabilities may also display signs of circumstantial thinking or speech that may present as the inclusion of irrelevant, concrete, or superfluous details.
+In these cases, clinicians must be careful not to misdiagnose these individuals with thought disorders or neurodegenerative processes.
+Instead, the speech patterns of these patients must be evaluated within the setting of their preexisting cognitive or functional baselines in the context of their developmental delay or intellectual disability.

 Clinical Significance

-However, when patients present with circumstantial or any other forms of disorganized speech, it is crucial that clinicians provide consistent validation and redirection so that information-gathering is efficient, empathetic, patient-centered, and productive.
+Generally, when patients present with circumstantiality or any other forms of disorganized speech, healthcare professionals must provide validation and redirection so that information-gathering is productive yet empathetic and patient-centered.

 Nursing, Allied Health, and Interprofessional Team Interventions